ChristopherMacGown/roundabout/README.markdown

 ### use_merge_tag: string
   A *future* configuration option that will use the existence of a tag in addition to the minimum lgtms to determine if a pull_request should be processed.
+### poll_sleep: integer
+  The sleep time for github pull request polling intervals.
+Defaults to 30 seconds.

 ## ci
 ### class: string